Bardon, Queensland: Amenities

-St Mary's Anglican Church is at 290 Simpsons Road on the south-eastern corner of the junction of and Burnham Street.
+St Mary's Anglican Church is at 290 Simpsons Road on the south-eastern corner of the junction of Burnham Street.

-The suburb is home to the Wests Panthers rugby league club, Wests Juniors Leagues Club (a rugby league club) and Brisbane Irish Rugby Football Club.
+The suburb is home to the Wests Panthers rugby league club, and Wests Juniors Leagues Club (a rugby league club).
 These sports teams are located in Purtell Park where home matches are played.
-Club facilities are undergoing refurbishment as of 2007.

-In 2012 Voices of Birralee moved their headquarters to Purtell Park and have set up a vibrant community arts hub.
+In 2012 Voices of Birralee moved their headquarters to Purtell Park and have set up a community arts hub.
 There are now 400 children and young people who rehearse there weekly.

 Bowman Park in Bardon is home to the Bardon Latrobe (soccer) football club, one of the oldest football clubs in Brisbane, and the West Brisbane Cricket Club.
 The park, formerly known as the 'Cobbler's Flats', was named after prominent Queensland Labor politician, David Bowman (1860–1916), as were the adjacent David Avenue and Bowman Parade.

 A small neighbourhood convenience shopping centre and various other shops and restaurants are located in and around Macgregor Terrace.